robbiesymonds/Watson/README.md

 # Watson

-An open-source utility for finding digital footprints from a range of sources just using an email.
+An open-source utility for finding the digital footprints of anyone using a range of online sources from their email address.